 Updated by Robert Zierhofer about 10 years ago

 Thank you Rasmus for your feedback on this one... and no it wasn't offensive at all ;)

 Just fyi... in regards to testing -> update #3 "Design Team agreed on testing Open Sans in combination with Share on different media"

 Honestly...
 I do not agree with you – neither with OpenSans being the most boring font in the universe nor with it being "half done".

 When searching a font it is also crucial to check the character set support and having more than one style.

-#7 Updated by Ben van 't Ende almost 8 years ago
+Updated by Ben van 't Ende about 10 years ago

 At the moment there is a general dislike for using Share as bodytext it seems.
 One of the strong points in favor of OpenSans, Robert mentions, would be the character set support.
 In a test I did with OpenSans and LibreOffice spacing looked really bad, though.